Cambodia-Thailand Border Conflict: A Temple, a Line and a Century of Tension

 3. Public Education: Raise awareness among citizens about peaceful dispute resolution to reduce the risk of nationalistic escalation.

-🔚Conclusion: Can Ancient Temples Teach Modern Lessons?
+Conclusion: Can Ancient Temples Teach Modern Lessons?

 The Preah Vihear conflict is more than a land dispute.
-It’s a reflection of how memory, identity, and politics collide — sometimes violently — over symbols of the past.
+It’s a reflection of how memory, identity, and politics collide—sometimes violently—over symbols of the past.
 But can Cambodia and Thailand find common ground, not just geographically but historically and culturally?
-What do you think?
-Should ancient monuments unite rather than divide us?
-Share your thoughts below.

-📚References & Further Reading
+References & Further Reading

 • ICJ.
 (1962).
 Judgment on the Temple of Preah Vihear (Cambodia v.
 Thailand).